nkorsakov-tw/qa.md/test-plan-portals.md

 - Click on 'Invite User'.
 - A unique link to unTill Air should appear immediately.
 - Use the provided tool to copy this link.
-- Paste this link somewhere and click on it.
+- Paste this link somewhere (Docs, Google Keep, Notes) and click on it.
 Verify that it directs you to the unTill Air sign-up page.
 - Create an account using this link and subscribe to the location.
 - Return to the Reseller Portal.
-- Visit the 'Subscription' section and ensure that all data for the user who recently arranged a subscription is correct and all fields are filled in.
+- Visit the 'Subscription' section and make sure all data for the user who recently arranged a subscription is correct and all fields are filled in.
 - Return to the 'Subscription Profile' and verify that you can modify and add information, as well as remove information (except for the email address).

 ### Account